didikizi/AOC-Dps-Meter/README.md

 # AOC DPS Meter

-A real-time DPS (Damage Per Second) meter for Ashes of Creation game.
+A Damage meter for Ashes of Creation game.
 This tool analyzes combat logs to provide detailed statistics about your performance in battles.

 ![AOC DPS Meter](screenshots/main-interface.png)